Maroon 5: 2013–2016: V, return of Carmichael and lineup changes

 In February 2014, Maroon 5 appeared to perform "All My Loving" and "Ticket to Ride" on the CBS show The Night That Changed America: A Grammy Salute to the Beatles, to commemorate the 50th anniversary of The Beatles' arrival in the United States in 1964.
 On April 15, 2014, Jesse Carmichael confirmed that his hiatus from the band was complete and he reunited with the band in time to record for the album.
 With Carmichael's return along with PJ Morton, the band's lineup grew to six members.

 In May 2014, Maroon 5 transferred from A&M Octone Records, when they signed with Interscope Records (in partnership with Adam Levine's label 222 Records) and announced their fifth studio album V (pronounced: "five"), which was released on September 2, 2014.
 The album was also released on a limited-edition ZinePak.
 The album's first single "Maps", was released on June 16, 2014, and peaked number 6 on the Hot 100 chart.
 On August 10, the band headlined the Hyundai Card City Break, a rock festival in South Korea.
 At the 2014 MTV Video Music Awards on August 24, 2014, Maroon 5 appeared to perform for the first time with "Maps" and "One More Night".
 The second single, "Animals" was released on August 25 and peaked at number 3 on the Hot 100 chart.
 It was featured on the 2015 Kia Soul EV commercial.

-After releasing the album, it reached number one on the US Billboard 200 chart on September 10, 2014.
+The album reached number one on the US Billboard 200 chart on September 10, 2014.
 V received mixed reviews from critics.
 Brad Wete, writing for Billboard, said: "Levine's hummingbird vocals and passionate delivery are as earnest as they were on their 2002 debut Songs About Jane."
 On September 11, 2014, Maroon 5 performed during the 2014 iTunes Festival at the Roundhouse in London, England.
-Later, the band performed at the Grammy Awards' Christmas special, entitled A Very Grammy Christmas on December 5, 2014, and at the iHeartRadio Jingle Ball Tour 2014 on December 12, 2014.
+Later, the band performed at the Grammy Awards' Christmas special, titled A Very Grammy Christmas on December 5, 2014, and at the iHeartRadio Jingle Ball Tour 2014 on December 12, 2014.